romilly/wg2/plan/journal.md

 That in turn requires generation of a resources index, so I'll add a test for the page and get that passing.

+## Tuesday 19 May 2020

+I realised two things before I started work this morning:

+1. I don't *have* to generate the resources index page from multiple resources and create it in a separate directory
+1. The old tree-walking code should create a resources index page in the resources sub-directory anyway, and I could then just put the resources material into the resources template.